teuben/teunix/docs/astronomy-on-ubuntu.md

 ### sshfs

-Once you have established an ssh connection to your server, you could learn how to NSF mount drives, but this requires admin (root) permissions.
+Once you have established an ssh connection to your server, you could learn how to NFS mount drives, but this requires admin (root) permissions.
 Perhaps an easier way is to use ssh again using the **sshfs** protocol.
 Here is an example